Decent-quality fightsticks are generally designed to last a long time. This makes sense considering how expensive they can be.

 So how long does a fightstick last?
 The answer is it depends.
-If we’re talking good quality fightsticks with Sanwa or Semitsu parts, then, without maintenance, and a decent amount of use, it will typically last about 5-6 years.
+If we’re talking good quality fightsticks with Sanwa or Semitsu parts, they will typically last about 5-6 years without maintenance and a decent amount of use.

-Now that’s if you don’t do anything to the stick and just play it for it 5-6 years.
-That’s pretty good considering you would probably get through 2-3 controllers in the same amount of time — at least, I know I have.
+Now that’s if you don’t do anything to the stick and play it for 5-6 years.
+That’s pretty good, considering you would probably get through 2-3 controllers in the same amount of time — at least, I know I have.

 With proper maintenance of the stick, however, a fightstick could potentially last forever.

-But, why are fightsticks so durable?
-What makes them last such a long time considering the abuse they might take?
+But why are fightsticks so durable?
+Considering the abuse they might take, what makes them last such a long time?
 Also, why would a Fightstick break down?

-In the post, I’m hoping to answer these questions and also give tips on how to maintain a fightstick properly so that it lasts forever.
+In the post, I hope to answer these questions and give tips on how to maintain a fightstick properly so that it lasts forever.
 Let’s go.

 Why are fightsticks so durable?

-A fightstick or arcade stick is a case made up of either metal, wood, plastic or plexi.
+A fightstick or arcade stick is a case of metal, wood, plastic, or plexi.

-Inside there is a PCB, which is just a circuit board that all of the components connect to.
+Inside is a PCB, which is just a circuit board that all components connect to.

-Wires go from the PCB to the buttons and joystick, and the wires are either screwed or soldered on.
+Wires go from the PCB to the buttons and joystick, and the wires are either screwed or soldered.

-A fightstick with Sanwa or Semitsu parts are of high quality and are designed to last a long time.
+A fightstick with Sanwa or Semitsu parts is of high quality and is designed to last a long time.

 These parts are usually the buttons and joystick.
-They are the same parts which go into arcade cabinets hence they are designed to take abuse.
+They are the same parts that go into arcade cabinets; hence they are designed to take abuse.

 When I say break down, I don’t mean fully break down.
-Usually what you’ll find, even on a decent quality stick, is, after a while, parts of the stick will start to break down.
+Usually, what you’ll find, even on a decent-quality stick, is that parts of the stick will start to break down after a while.

 Again, this is dependent on how the stick is used and how it’s maintained.
 But generally, it might be that a button starts to give in or the joystick isn’t working properly.